rchild-okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 {% api_operation post /oauth2/:authorizationServerId/v1/token %}

 This API returns Access Tokens, ID Tokens, and Refresh Tokens.
-What combination of these it returns depends upon the request parameters.
+To be granted a token, you can present an authorization code, a previously obtained Refresh Token, user credentials, or client credentials.
+What you present to obtain tokens and which combination of tokens the request returns depend upon the request. parameters.

 #### Request Parameters